First of all, you need to figure out what kind of accommodation you would like to stay in or best suits your circumstances.

-First you need to answer a question: what kind of accommodation you would like to stay in.
-According to USI’s National Student Housing Survey respondents, private rented accommodation is the most popular among students (27% of respondents ranked it with the first preference when asked where would they want to live).
+According to USI’s National Student Housing Survey respondents, private rented accommodation is the most popular among students (27% of respondents ranked it as their first preference when asked where they would want to live).

 SELF-CATERING ACCOMMODATION/HOUSE SHARE:

 This involves sharing a house or apartment with other tenants.

 - A tenant has a legal entitlement to receive a rent book or a written lease setting out the terms of the tenancy and to receive confirmation of rent payments made.

 - Rent must be recorded either in the rent book or by receipt stating the amount, purpose and date of the payment and the period to which it relates.

 - If there is no written lease in place, a landlord is still obliged under the rent book regulations to provide to a tenant a rent book in respect of the tenancy.

 - The rent book should be updated with the details of each rental payment made.